Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 LCD control panel

-A large LCD control screen can be found on the top of the camera, and it displays a great deal of information on the various exposure settings and camera settings.
+A large LCD control screen can be found on the top of the camera, displaying a great deal of information on the various exposure settings and camera settings.
 The primary numeric area of the panel also serves a dual purpose in providing other kinds of information, such as the “Busy” alert and the ability to pick an AF point, among other things.
 On the rear panel of the EOS 40D, there is now a specific readout for the ISO sensitivity.

-You may turn on the panel’s orange illumination by pushing the backlight button, which is located in the upper left corner of the panel.
+You may turn on the panel’s orange illumination by pushing the backlight button, which is located in the upper left corner of the board.
 Once activated, the backlight remains on for roughly six seconds.

 Viewfinder